Battle of Port Midi

 The Battle of Port Midi refers to a battle during the Yemeni Civil War between the Saudi coalition-backed Hadi loyalists and the Houthi government.
-Although Hadi loyalists seized the port, the Houthi fighters along with the popular committees managed to conduct some attacks around Midi.
+Although the Hadi loyalists seized the port, the Houthi fighters along with the popular committees managed to conduct some attacks around Midi.
 The conflict also had spillovers in the rest of the Hajjah Governorate.
 On 26 January 2017, Hadi loyalists extended their control to Harad District in Hajjah Governorate.

 The main battle

-The battle began on 19 December 2015, when the loyalists captured the city of Haradh after fierce fighting left dozens dead on both sides.
-The port was a very strategic location for the Houthis because Port Midi was used to supply weapons to the capital, Sana'a, and for using the surrounding area to launch missiles against Saudi Arabian villages.
+The battle began on 19 December 2015, when the loyalists captured the Harad district after fierce fighting that left dozens dead on both sides.
+The port was a very strategic location for the Houthis because Port Midi was used to supply weapons to the capital, Sana'a, and the surrounding area as a launching point for missiles against Saudi Arabian villages.
 At the end of December, the loyalists advanced very quickly as they managed to capture the surrounding area, pushing the Houthis back.
 The Houthi fighters suffered airstrikes from the Saudi Arabian coalition.

 On 7 January 2016, the loyalists captured Port Midi after reported heavy fighting, but despite losing Port Midi, the Houthis, along with a battalion of troops loyal to former president Ali Abdullah Saleh, maintained control over a long stretch of the coastline.